TheJaredWilcurt/inkline.io/src/views/docs/forms/CheckboxView/template.md

 you can preserve space by using checkboxes instead of on/off switches.
 If you have a single option, avoid using a checkbox and use an on/off switch instead. { .lead }

-You will need to use the `Checkbox` component together with a `CheckboxGroup`.
+You will need to use the `Checkbox` component together with a `FormGroup`.

 ### Basic usage